CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

 Tree of the product
 -------------------

-    :obj:`eopf.product.EOProduct` have a tree function that can be used to display a tree.
+    :obj:`EOProduct` have a tree function that can be used to display a tree.
     If you are in a :obj:`jupyter` environment, an interactive version is displayed.

     .. jupyter-execute::